MGMTD Development

 _images/cli-change-client.svg

-The server (mgmtd) side of a CLI change
+The server (mgmtd) side of a CLI configuration change

 _images/cli-change-mgmtd.svg